cbdewolf/cs3980-final/README.md

 ### Reminders

-Reminders works similarly to the other two collections, with the implementation of a notification feature as well.
+Reminders works functionaly similarly to the other collections, with the implementation of a notification feature as well.
 Simply click "Add Reminder," and input the desired fields.
 The reminders list will look as follows:

 ![image](https://github.com/user-attachments/assets/32d03827-2f97-4263-b907-89341a2bc6b0)